Asset 9

 Did You Know?

 Before there were cars here, there were looms.
-Constructed in 1923, this building originally housed Biltmore Industries’ weaving shop and had a total of 40 looms in steady operation, producing bolts of some of the finest handwoven wool fabric in the country.
-Customers included Thomas Edison, Henry Ford, Helen Keller, and several U.S. presidents and first ladies – some even had fabrics named for them, like Coolidge Red and Hoover Gray.
+Constructed in 1923, this building originally housed Biltmore Industries’ weaving shop, where 40+ looms were in steady operation, producing bolts of some of the finest handwoven wool fabric in the country.
+Customers included Thomas Edison, Henry Ford, Helen Keller, and several U.S. presidents and first ladies.

 THE HISTORY OF BILTMORE INDUSTRIES